tinytrail/gofetch/README.md

 ### Running fetch with ToolHive (Recommended)

-The easiest way to run fetch is using the packaged version available in ToolHive's registry:
+The easiest way to run gofetch is using the packaged version available in ToolHive's registry:

 ```bash